Sadsnake1/word-smith/README.md

 ## How syntax highlighting works

-No API, no model, no bundled NLP library — it's a hand-written part-of-speech tagger, that runs entirely inside your vault.
+No API, no model, no bundled NLP library — it's a hand-written part-of-speech tagger that runs entirely inside your vault.

 Each visible line is tagged in three passes.